Public Meetings During States of Emergency

 Third, we have implemented technology that allows you all to hear and participate in our public meetings through the internet.

 Fourth, The Board will hear public comment by email only.
-Please email your comments to email@example.com, on or before May 14, 2020 at 6:45 p.m.
+Please email your comments to email@example.com, on or before the day of the meeting at 5 p.m.
 Please include your name and address and your comment will be read into the record at the appropriate time.